annad2694/sep10-freedom-project/prep/plan.md

 Hook
 How will you introduce your project in a captivating way?

 Think of your favorite movie or tv show.
 Does it have a lot of superheros in it?
 Is there a lot of gore?
-Is it a crazy action movie where there looks like there is a million angles being taken?
+Is it a crazy action scene where there looks like  a million angles are being taken?
+This is all part of Movie Production, and unfortunately, most of it is not real.
+It is a concept behind the scenes.

 Product
 How will you show off what you made?